Jill Cooper (politician): Political career

 In 2008, Cooper was elected to the Westmoreland County Republican Committee, chairing it from 2012 to 2014.
 She was later elected to the Pennsylvania Republican State Committee in 2014.

 Cooper was a political organizer who participated in protests against lockdowns and business closures during the COVID-19 pandemic.

-In 2022, Cooper unseated incumbent Pennsylvania State Representative Jason Silvis in the primary with 49% of the vote, in an election against Silvis and another primary contender.
+In 2022, Cooper unseated incumbent Pennsylvania State Representative Jason Silvis in the primary with 49% of the vote in an election against Silvis and another primary contender.
 Cooper said she took the opportunity to run against Silvis, not because she opposed him, but because Silvis's district, the recently redrawn 55th District, had 75% new constituents and was an "open seat" in her mind.
 She was additionally "passion[ate]" to represent the district.
-She defeated Democrat Scott Gauss in the general election.
+She defeated Democratic candidate Scott Gauss in the general election.

+In 2025, Cooper called for removing candidates' home counties from primary election ballots, deeming the notation as unnecessary and biased towards certain counties.

 Personal life

 Nixon met her husband, Leighton Cooper, in Atlanta, Georgia while she was working for Alcoa.
-The couple married in 1999 and moved to Murrysville, Pennsylvania, in 2005, where they currently reside with their two children.
+The couple married in 1999 and moved to Murrysville, Pennsylvania in 2005 where they currently reside with their two children.